The Pulse (B.C): In the Dark Water 2

 The shimmering beach lies in darkness now.
 The naked hippies are raising molotov cocktails to the moon, dancing drunken in the waves.

-macbeth is making some very bad decisions.
+Looking now at my Shakespeare, I see that Macbeth is making some very bad decisions.
 First, he knocks off the good old king.
-Regicide — in an absolute monarchy, what could be worse?
+Regicide in an absolute monarchy, what could be worse?
 And then he consults the three weird sisters, who counsel him to kill his best friend Banquo.
 So Macbeth goes ahead and does it!
 And then they tell him to massacre Banquo’s family — and he does that too, the idiot!

-These tragedies are much deeper than I suspected.
-I should've been reading about regicide, catharsis, and the Elizabethan stage — instead of lounging on Wreck Beach and making passes at Sylvia.
+The tragedy’s much deeper than I suspected.
+I should've been reading about regicide and catharsis instead of lounging on Wreck Beach and making passes at Sylvia.